reTHINK-project/specs/messaging-framework/stub-specification.md

 });
 ```

-Whenever now the stub receives a message via this listener callback it sends it forward (in this case via a Websocke connection) to its MN.
+Whenever the stub receives a message through this listener callback it invokes its own implementation specific functionality to potentially anaylyze, process and finally send an outgoing message to its MN (either the un-modified or a transformed message, depending on the MN type).
+In the code example above it would just forward them via a websocket connection.

 For every message that is received from the MN, the stub forwards this message to the bus like shown here: